qawolf/qawolf/docs/docs/use_the_repl.md

 const { launch, repl } = require("qawolf");
 ```

 Then call `repl` any number of times in your test code.
-Pass whatever values you want to be able to access in the REPL.
+Pass whatever values you want access to in the REPL.
 The `browser` is passed by default, so you do not need to include it:

 ```js
 it("can click button", async () => {